jinbeniyama/neomir/README.md

 Codes for thermal modeling of minor bodies in preparation for NEOMIR.

 ## Data (in /data)
-* sph32.obj (spheprical shape model used in the paper)
+* sph32.obj (spheprical shape model with a diameter of 1 km used in the paper)
-* position.txt (positions of original objects observed by NEOMIR)
+* position.txt (positions of original objects observed by NEOMIR, in prep.)
+* spinfile (directory with spin files, for both original and control objects)
+* tpmout_original (directory with output of TPMs of original objects)
+* tpmout_control (directory with output of TPMs of control objects)

 ## TPM (hit the commands in .)
 ```